 How Manchester City reached the Carabao Cup final

-Manchester City will take on Aston Villa in Sunday’s Carabao Cup final at Wembley.
+Manchester City will play Aston Villa in the Carabao Cup final after beating Manchester United 3-2 on aggregate in the semi-final, despite a 1-0 second-leg defeat at the Etihad Stadium.

-City are attempting to successfully defend their title and lift the trophy for the fourth time in five seasons.

-Here, the PA news agency looks back over the five matches that took Pep Guardiola’s side into the final.
+Here, the PA news agency looks back over the six matches that took Pep Guardiola’s side into the March 1 date at Wembley.

 Round three: Preston 0 Man City 3